 Total revenue – total expenses = Profit

-- For a much detailed formula, you need to deduct the following elements from your revenue calculate above:
+- For a much more detailed formula, you need to deduct the following elements from your revenue calculated above:

 o Cost of Sold Goods: $5000